-- 3.1 Question papers and pre-release materials issued by the awarding bodies must always be stored at the centre's registered address in a secure room with a secure storage facility, e.g. safe, security cabinet.
-The secure room must solely be used for the purpose of administering secure examination materials, with access restricted to two to six key holders only.
-This is commonly referred to as 'a box within a box'.
-The requirements in section 3 must be met.
-For electronic assessment materials, please see section 4. - 3.2 The National Centre Number Register Team, ncn@ocr.org.uk, which is administered by OCR on behalf of the JCQ awarding bodies AQA, CCEA, OCR, Pearson and WJEC, must be informed no later than 6 weeks prior to a centre moving to a new address or relocating the secure storage facility.
-As a result of this notification a centre inspection will take place. - 3.3 The centre's secure storage facility must have the capacity to hold up to three weeks of question papers and any other confidential material. - 3.4 The centre's secure storage facility must only contain current and 'live' confidential material.
-Past examination question papers, internal school tests and mock examinations must not be kept in the centre's secure storage facility. - 3.5 Mock examinations and internal school tests may be stored in the secure room but must always be kept separately from 'live' awarding body material and be clearly identified. - 3.6 Question papers must always be kept in their sealed packets. - 3.7 Examination stationery, e.g. answer booklets and formula booklets, must be stored in the secure room.
-Although it is good practice to store this material in the secure storage facility, it is not mandatory. - 3.8 If the volume of question papers is too great for the secure storage in one room, additional rooms must be used within the centre.
-These additional rooms must also meet the requirements for secure storage.
+When the secure storage facility is being accessed for the storage and preparation of secure assessment materials the door to the secure room must be closed.

+- The National Centre Number Register Team, ncn@ocr.org.uk, which is administered by OCR on behalf of the JCQ awarding bodies AQA, CCEA, OCR, Pearson and WJEC, must be informed no later than 6 weeks prior to a centre moving to a new address or relocating the secure storage facility.
+As a result of this notification a centre inspection will take place. - The centre's secure storage facility must have the capacity to hold up to three weeks of question papers and any other confidential material. - The centre's secure storage facility must only contain current and 'live' confidential awarding body material.
+Past examination question papers, internal school tests and mock examinations must not be kept in the centre's secure storage facility.

+- 3.5 Mock examinations and internal school tests may be stored in the secure room but must always be kept separately from 'live' awarding body material and be clearly identified. - Question papers must always be kept in their sealed packets until signed out for the appropriate exam session. - 3.7 Examination stationery, e.g. answer booklets and formula booklets, must be stored in the secure room.
+Although it is good practice to store this material in the secure storage facility, it is not mandatory. - In an emergency situation where the secure room and the secure storage facility cannot be accessed and the centre will need to invoke a contingency arrangement, the JCQ Centre Inspection Service must be contacted immediately.